The protection of journalists - FAQ

 Media professionals reporting on armed conflict situations or other situations of violence continue to pay a steep price for the risks associated with their work.
 How are they protected under international humanitarian law (IHL)?
-When can the ICRC hotline help?
+How can the ICRC help?

 What are the dangers facing media professionals working in areas affected by armed conflict?